Fredrik Hansen

 Fredrik Hansen (born 13 June 1979) is a Norwegian Catholic prelate who has served as Bishop of Oslo since July 2025.

 Early life

-Fredrik Hansen was born on 13 June 1979 in a Evangelican-Lutheran family belonging to the Church of Norway.
+Fredrik Hansen was born on 13 June 1979 in a Evangelical-Lutheran family belonging to the Church of Norway.
 He was converted into the Catholic Church at the age of 20 on 27 December 1999.

-Hansen was educated at Brunia Junior High School and the University of Oslo.
+Hansen was educated at Brunla Junior High School and the University of Oslo.

 Priestly ministry

-After studying philosophy and theology at Allen Hall Seminary and Heythrop College, both in London, he was ordained deacon on 1 July 2006, and on 21 April 2007, he was ordained priest incardinated to the Diocese of Oslo.
+After studying philosophy and theology at Allen Hall Seminary and Heythrop College, both in London, Hansen was ordained deacon on 1 July 2006, and on 21 April 2007, he was ordained priest incardinated to the Diocese of Oslo.
 After his priestly ordination, he held the following positions: